Eclipses are just the 2 solar/lunar where Rahu/Ketu eclipse/hide the Sun/ Moon. Just this one simple statement but with

 - Chanting mantras like Gayatri mantra, Mahamrutunjaya mantra, surya beej mantra, chandra beej mantra, rahu beej mantra, ketu beej mantra.
 Repeat each mantra 108 times.

-- I have done 108 jaap of sri sukta too, just that it takes about 3 hours and you cant stop or drink water or speak anything else or even get up from your asan while you are doing it.
-My brother prefers Devi Atharvashirsha which he repeats 27 times.
+- I have done 108 jaap of sri sukta too, just that it takes about 3 hours and you cant stop or drink water or speak or even get up from your asan while you are doing it.
+Or I do Dhyan for the 3-4 hrs of the eclipse.
+In these times, concentrating is easier and time simply seems to flyby.

 - Doing dhyan.
 Dhyan is actually one of the best activities that you can do during an eclipse.

 So be prepared for the next time an eclipse shows up.
 Do not lose even one minute of these special periods.
 Do remember these eclipse events are high energy and are a one-off opportunity for us to capitalize on their energies for balancing our karma.